ftmzhrasafaei/Hallux-Valgus-Detection/README.md

 # Hallux Valgus Detection
 Hallux Valgus Detection with CNN

-This program uses a dataset (collected by my colleague and me) to predict the Hallux Valgus, a common foot deformity.
+This program uses a dataset (collected by my colleague and me, labeld by kind medical professors of Shahid Beheshti University) to predict the Hallux Valgus, a common foot deformity.

 You can access to the dataset, using this link to my GoogleDrive: https://drive.google.com/drive/folders/1ROlOI9OjOuUoJ-Voru3-nbB7vjsFZtXb?usp=sharing